Introduction for Ashtanga Yoga

 - Ishvarahpernandiyam – Submission to God.

-On Yama and Nayama, Pattabhi Jois said in an interview with him that they are very difficult.
+On Yama and Nayama, Pattabhi Jois said in an interview with him that they are challenging.
 “If you have a weak mind and a weak body, you have weak principles,” he said.

 Thus, a weak brain means a weak body.
 To do this, you build a good foundation with Asana and Pranayama. “(Ptabby Jois, in an interview with Sandra Anderson, Yoga International, 1994)

-- Asana – body posture in practice.
-The posture should be stable, pleasant and comfortable.
+3. Āsana – body posture in practice.
+The posture should be stable, pleasant, and comfortable.
 Through stability in the body, you can create quiet and conscious stability.

 Ashtanga Yoga Benefits